-Ecotoxicity: Toxic to aquatic organisms.

-Persistence and degradability: May cause long-term adverse effects in the aquatic environment.
+Ecotoxicity: Harmful to aquatic organisms.
+May cause long-term adverse effects in the aquatic environment.
+Persistence and degradability: One of the surfactants in this product is not considered to be readily biodegradable.
 Mobility: Readily transported by water.

-Volatile ingredients will evaporate
+Volatile components will evaporate to atmosphere.

-to atmosphere.

 Environmental Fate: No data.
 Bioaccumulative potential: No data.

-Other adverse environmental effects: Contains a surfactant.
-Local concentrations may be harmful to aquatic organisms, including fish.
+Other adverse environmental effect s: Contains surfactants.
+Local concentrations will be harmful to aquatic organisms, including fish.